Our purpose, in response to God’s love, grace, and truth, is to establish and advance at colleges and universities

 God’s people of every ethnicity and culture

-4,022 International students are regularly involved in both undergraduate and graduate fellowships, including 72 fellowships specifically for International students.Visit Muthiethnic Ministries
+3,846 international students are regularly involved in both undergraduate and graduate fellowships, including 60 fellowships specifically for international students.Visit Muthiethnic Ministries

-Asian American students grew as Christ-followers in Asian American Ministry and general chapters.
+Asian American students grew as Christ-followers in Asian American Ministries and general chapters.

-Black students renewed the campus and became leaders in our Black Campus Ministry chapters and general chapters.
+Black students renewed the campus and became leaders in our Black Campus Ministries and general chapters.

-Latino students were being discipled as world-changers in Latino Fellowship (LaFe) and general chapters.
+Latino students were discipled as world changers in Latino Fellowship (LaFe) and general chapters.

-Students in fraternities & sororities connected with Christ with fraternity and sorority life in Greek chapters.
+Students in fraternities and sororities connected with Christ in Greek chapters.

-Athletes were transformed as teammates and competitors in Athletes chapters.
+Athletes were transformed as teammates and competitors in Athletes InterVarsity chapters.

-Artists pursued serious art and faith in Arts chapters.
+Artists pursued serious art and faith in Arts Ministry chapters.

-Nursing Students integrated faith and medical care in Nursing Christian Fellowship.
+Nursing students integrated faith and medical care in

 MBA Students learned how to use their influence as kingdom-minded leaders in MBA Ministry.

-Law students & professionals prepared spiritually and intellectually for the demands of the legal profession in
+Law students and professionals prepared spiritually and intellectually for the demands of the legal profession in

 and God’s purposes in the world